 4.13.4 Figure copyright

 The authors are responsible to acquire necessary copyright for publishing any figures that are not under their own copyright.
-Please, note that Silva Fennica is an open access journal and readers are free to copy, reproduce, and distribute articles published in Silva Fennica.
+Please, note that articles in Silva Fennica are published on CC BY-SA 4.0 license.
+Readers are free to copy, reproduce, distribute, and reuse articles published in Silva Fennica as long as the modifies work is distributed using the same license.
 Thus, some publishers do not grant reuse for free.
 You must assume all such costs, because Silva Fennica does not have funds for assisting copyright costs.
 If the copyright of a figure is held by someone else than you or any of the co-authors, the copyright holder's name must be published with the figure.

 Silva Fennica follows the copyright law of Finland.
 It provides relative freedom for reuse of charts provided that the original source is adequately credited but photographers’ rights are strictly protected.
 Note also that the figure you want to resuse may be under another jurisdiction.
 In case of any doubt, consult the editorial office.